indigames/ige-docs/docs/source/man_graphics.rst

     Material                               List of materials included in the model file
    =====================================  ==============================================

-For more details of scripting API, please refer to Python API document.
+For more details of scripting API, please refer to `Python API Document <_static/html/igeScene.html#igeScene.Figure>`_.